StrandCC/Strand-Custom-Commands/Commands/Support Tickets/readme.md

 A command group designed by TheRoboticon.

 > This command group allows the use of Support Tickets in your server and is primarily designed for Support services on busy servers.
-> Support can review tickets and accept or deny them.
+> Support can review tickets in a ticket queue, then accept or deny them with simple commands.
-> Accepting a ticket allows the user who posted it access to a private Support Room, making it easier to moderate support services and allowing more personal conversations.
+> Accepting a ticket allows the user who posted it access to a private Support Room.
+> This makes it easier to moderate support services and allows personal conversations with users.

 ## Guide Markdown
 We assume you are using the default command prefix, `?`.